 - Taking other medications that do not react well with Suboxone

-For individuals who are not a good candidate for Suboxone treatment, abstinence may be the only alternative option.
-For individuals who plan to take this route, they can expect severe flu-like withdrawal symptoms and severe cravings.
-It is strongly advised to get help from a Arkansas opioid detoxification facility that can assist in managing these symptoms.
+People who are not a good candidate for Suboxone treatment, going cold turkey may be the only alternative option.
+People who plan to go through a clean-slate withdrawal can expect intense flu-like withdrawal symptoms and intense cravings.
+It is strongly recommended to seek treatment from a Arkansas opioid detoxification facility that can help manage these symptoms.